joaquimsantos1978/bionomia-bulk-prepare/README.md

 - Column C looks for matches on identifiedBy
 A formula on action column will write the values based on those matches (recorded/ identified / recorded,identified).

-This is the english version, you might need to translate the functions to match your system language.
+This is the English version, you might need to translate the functions to match your system language.

 # Installation
 1. In Excel on the web, for Windows, or for Mac, open an Excel workbook.
 Select Automate > New Script